-Only check "Overvaluation" if the property is likely to sell for at least 10% less than the 2013 assessed value.
-If you believe the property is over-assessed, then research comparable sales from the past three years on the Office of Property Assessment (OPA) at: http://www.phila.gov/opa/Pages/default.aspx.
+Only check "Overvaluation" if the property is likely to sell for at least 10% less than the 2023 assessed value.
+If you believe the property is over-assessed, then

-"Non-Uniformity" means that the assessed values, not the sales prices, of similarsize properties with the same square footage for land and improvement area near where your property is located are lower than yours.
-If the assessed values for 2014 for similar properties are lower than your property, you should check the box for "Non-Uniformity."
+"Non-Uniformity" means that the assessed values, not the sales prices, of similar size properties with the same square footage for land and improvement area near where your property is located are lower than yours.
+If the assessed values for 2023 for similar properties are lower than your property, you should check the box for "Non-Uniformity."